Scottish Heavy Athletics

 Northern California

-Here's link for another group
+Here's a link for another group

 SAAA